NatalieWong/phd_thesis_markdown/source/11_chapter_3.md

 ```

 #### Essential Procedures for Processing an Image to Detect a Hand
-As the hand detection model can only accept an image bitmap with a size of 300 x 300 while the image captured from the camera module has a size of 1820 x 720, I have to create a matrix `frameToCropTransform` which shrinks the original size of the image to fit the one required by the hand detection model using a utility method `getTransformationMatrix` provided by the [`ImageUtils.java` class](https://github.com/tensorflow/examples/blob/master/lite/examples/object_detection/android/app/src/main/java/org/tensorflow/lite/examples/detection/env/ImageUtils.java) in the demo project.
+As the hand detection model can only accept an image bitmap with a dimension of 300 x 300 while the image captured from the camera module has a dimension of 1820 x 720, I have to create a matrix `frameToCropTransform` which shrinks the original size of the image to fit the one required by the hand detection model using a utility method `getTransformationMatrix` provided by the [`ImageUtils.java` class](https://github.com/tensorflow/examples/blob/master/lite/examples/object_detection/android/app/src/main/java/org/tensorflow/lite/examples/detection/env/ImageUtils.java) in the demo project.
 ```kotlin
 private val IMAGE_WIDTH = 1280
 private val IMAGE_HEIGHT = 720